 Doctors Without Borders / Médecins Sans Frontières (MSF) raises most of its income from private sources, which helps to ensure operational independence and flexibility.
 More than 4.5 million individual donors around the world provide 89 percent of our funding.
-The remaining funds come from governments and international organisations.
+The remaining funds come from institutional donors.

 When MSF works in complex contexts, where there are many parties to a conflict and humanitarian assistance is not always clearly defined, the organisation ensures its independence by relying solely on private financial donations to fund its activities.

 Every MSF national office is a non-profit organisation.
 Some 82 percent of our resources are allocated to our humanitarian activities.
 The remaining 18 per cent is spent on management and administration, and reinvested in fundraising.